apache/apisix-website/blog/en/blog/2021/08/09/Apache-APISIX-in-Quliankeji.md

 - Nginx
 - Hyperchain
 - BaaS
-description: This article introduces the landing practice of Apache APISIX in Hyperchain Blockchain BaaS platform, and explains why Hyperchain Technology has chosen Apache APISIX among many gateway applications.
+description: This article introduces the implementation of cloud-native API gateway Apache APISIX in the Hyperchain Blockchain BaaS platform, and the reasons for choosing Apache APISIX.
-tags: [User Case]
+tags: [Case Studies]
 ---

 > This article introduces the landing practice of Apache APISIX in Hyperchain Blockchain BaaS platform, and explains why Hyperchain Technology has chosen Apache APISIX among many gateway applications.